Jezza/OmnisCore/README.md

 DeusCore
 ========

-Core framework on which all my mods build around.
+Core framework on which all of my mods are built around.